 4. Walk in love towards others and do your work as a businessman, civil servant, professional, or any other thing as if you are serving Christ (Ephesians 6:5-8; Colossians 3:22-24; Titus 2:9-10).
 There is a good reward for this (1 Corinthians 3:8; Matthew 16:27).
 Jeremiah 31:16 says your work shall be rewarded.

 We serve God when we serve others.
-Therefore, walk in God’s kind of love towards others.
-Love is the fulfilling of the law.
-It satisfies all of God’s requirements (Romans 13:10).
+Therefore, walk in God’s love toward others.
+Love is the fulfilment of the law.
+It fulfils the requirements of God’s law (Romans 13:10).

-Proverbs 3:9-10 says, “Honor the LORD with your wealth and with the best part of everything your land produces.
-Then he will fill your barns with grain, and your vats will overflow with the finest wine” (New Living Translation).
+Proverbs 3:9-10 says, “Honor the Lord with your wealth and with the best part of everything you produce.
+Then he will fill your barns with grain, and your vats will overflow with good wine” (New Living Translation).
+Take note of the phrase “the best part of everything you produce.”
 Don’t give God an unacceptable offering (Malachi 1:6-14).

 PRAYER POINTS: Holy Spirit, I receive your help to give God my best.
 I shall not be weary in giving God my best.
 I come against any power that hinders people from giving their best to God; it won’t control me in Jesus’ name.
-I shall not compete with or compare myself with anybody; I shall give God my best.
+I will not compete with or compare myself with anybody; I will give God my best in Jesus’ name.